-In December 2020, Tim Long from Hawkridge Entertainment Services was engaged by Music NSW to determine the economic impact of live music venues in NSW.
+In December 2020, Tim Long from Hawkridge Entertainment Services was engaged by Music NSW to determine the economic impact of music venues in NSW.
 The findings of the report were based on previous economic assessments of the live music industry as well as data gathered through a survey conducted in December 2020.

 MusicNSW is a not-for-profit organisation funded by Create NSW, operating as the state music body in NSW.
 MusicNSW empowers and connects artists and industry through a range of programs and services, including;